Nosto/wiki-docs/implementing-nosto/implement-search/features/hybrid-vector-search.md

 ---
 description: >-
-    Merchants with Hybrid Search enabled gain the ability to search products based on conceptual similarity in addition to precise retrieval based on textual relevance.
+    Merchants with Hybrid Vector Search enabled gain the ability to search products based on conceptual similarity in addition to precise retrieval based on textual relevance.
 ---

-# Hybrid Search
+# Hybrid Vector Search

-Depending on merchant preferences, Hybrid Search can take over from keyword search when:
+Depending on merchant preferences, Hybrid Vector Search can take over from keyword search when:

 * The search query has a poor click-through rate.
 * The search query has a poor conversion rate.
 * The search query has no results.
-* Hybrid Search was requested specifically for a particular search query.
+* Hybrid Vector Search was requested specifically for a particular search query.

 ## Recognizing the type of search logic being used